Jiu Jitsu Armbar: Everything You Need to Know

 Countering a submission, like the armbar, can be a significant step toward gaining an advantage over your opponent and maybe winning the fight.

-Although, a successful escaping process depends on numerous elements, including the ability to implement the right moves at the right timing, among other things.
+However, a successful escaping process depends on numerous elements, including the ability to implement the right moves at the right time.

-Here are some helpful armbar escapes that you should learn to improve your BJJ game so far.
-Enjoy the process and take notes.
+Here are some helpful armbar escapes you should learn to improve your BJJ game.

 Armbar Escape from the Guard